TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-zone-failure.md

 - See [Resize virtual machines](https://azure.microsoft.com/blog/resize-virtual-machines/) for considerations on working with VM sizes, availability sets, availability zones, and regions.
 - Peruse [Products available by region](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines) to see which products are available in all the regions.
-- See [Resize a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm) for to resizse a VM for an availability set using PowerShell.
+- See [Resize a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm) for to resize a VM for an availability set using PowerShell.

 ### Size and SKU commands